 Another thing that helps in retention is the push notifications, occasionally reminding your players about your game.

 One way to learn why your players are leaving is to read the reviews.
 They can give you valuable insights into what you can change to keep players around for longer.
-Another way is to track your users’ in-app behavior by cohort.
-This allows you to identify your most valuable and engaged users, create better targeting opportunities, and customize the overall game experience.

 2. Lack of visibility